TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

    .. method:: clean()

-      Delete temporary files from the mailbox that have not been accessed in the last 36 hours.
+      Delete temporary files kutoka the mailbox that have not been accessed in the last 36 hours.
 The Maildir specification says that mail-reading programs should do this occasionally.